Keith Brion: Publications and recordings

 Brion has published many editions of band music, by composers such as Charles Ives, Percy Grainger, John Philip Sousa and others.
 He is currently recording the complete music of Sousa for Naxos Records with London's Royal Artillery Band.
 This series is projected to cover 23 volumes.
 He has also recorded music of Sousa on the Delos label.

 Additionally, Brion has recorded the music of Alan Hovhaness, including one LP (1971) on the Mace label, one CD (1994) for Delos and three CDs (2005, 2010, 2018) for Naxos, the latter comprising a three-disc survey comprising most of Hovhaness's music for band and chamber works featuring wind instruments.

-Personal Life
+Personal life

 Brion married Larue Elder on September 6, 1955.
-The subsequently had three children, Randall (conductor/arranger), Laurie (violinist), and Jon Brion (multi-instrumentalist, producer, composer).
+They subsequently had three children, Randall (conductor/arranger), Laurie (violinist), and Jon Brion (multi-instrumentalist, producer, composer).

 Legal Issues

-In 1979, Brion named in a federal lawsuit against Yale University, Alexander v.
+In 1979, Brion was named in a federal lawsuit against Yale University, Alexander v.
 Yale regarding sexual misconduct with students by faculty and staff at Yale.
 The portion of the lawsuit pertaining to Brion was eventually dismissed by the court because the student graduated and no longer attended Yale and this “mooted...claims for grievance procedures.”
 Brion was never charged or convicted of any criminal wrongdoing, nor is there any record of any civil judgements or settlements regarding this case on Brion's behalf.